vaishnavisurwadedipak/Healthcare-Data-Analytics-Project/README.md

-# 🏥 Healthcare Data Analytics Project — VariantAI Internship
+# 🏥 Healthcare Data Analytics Project

 ## 🧠 Project Overview
-This project was developed during my internship at **VariantAI** to analyze healthcare operations data and derive key business insights.
+This project was developed during my Data Analytics Learning Phase.
+This Project is analysis for healthcare operations data and derive key business insights.
 It integrates **Excel, Power BI, Tableau, and SQL** to build a unified analytics system for hospitals and clinics.

 ## 📊 Project Objective